 Sponsorship from businesses is an easy way to raise money, and a great way to get out the word about FIRST Team 1511 and FIRST Robotics!
-Each new student will be expected to EITHER visit 5 businesses OR get \$500 in donations towards the patron book.
-Returning students must visit 10 businesses or get \$750 in donations.
+Each new student will be asked to EITHER visit 5 businesses OR get \$500 in donations towards the patron book.
+Returning students must visit 10 businesses or get \$1,000 in donations for the achievement.